Grand Central Terminal

 Grand Central Terminal (GCT; also referred to as Grand Central Station or simply as Grand Central) is a commuter rail terminal at 42nd Street and Park Avenue in Midtown Manhattan, New York City.
 Grand Central is the southern terminus of the Metro-North Railroad's Harlem, Hudson and New Haven Lines, serving the northern parts of the New York metropolitan area.
 It also serves the Long Island Rail Road through Grand Central Madison, a 16 acre addition to the station located underneath the Metro-North tracks, built from 2007 to 2023.
-The terminal also connects to the New York City Subway at Grand Central–42nd Street station.
+The terminal also connects to the New York City Subway at the Grand Central–42nd Street station.
 The terminal is the third-busiest train station in North America, after New York Penn Station and Toronto Union Station.

 The distinctive architecture and interior design of Grand Central Terminal's station house have earned it several landmark designations, including as a National Historic Landmark.
 Its Beaux-Arts design incorporates numerous works of art.
 Grand Central Terminal is one of the world's ten most-visited tourist attractions, with 21.6 million visitors in 2018, excluding train and subway passengers.
-The terminal's Main Concourse is often used as a meeting place, and is especially featured in films and television.
+The terminal's Main Concourse is often used as a meeting place and is especially featured in films and television.
 Grand Central Terminal contains a variety of stores and food vendors, including upscale restaurants and bars, a food hall, and a grocery marketplace.
 The building is also noted for its library, event hall, tennis club, control center and offices for the railroad, and sub-basement power station.

 Grand Central Terminal was built by and named for the New York Central Railroad; it also served the New York, New Haven and Hartford Railroad and, later, successors to the New York Central.
 Opened in 1913, the terminal was built on the site of two similarly named predecessor stations, the first of which dated to 1871.
 Grand Central Terminal served intercity trains until 1991, when Amtrak consolidated its New York operations at nearby Penn Station.
 (Note: Prior to the consolidation, the track layout of the railroads meant that some Amtrak trains could only stop at Penn Station while others could only stop at Grand Central.
 Once the Empire Connection was ready to use, Penn Station became accessible from all approaches to New York, so Amtrak moved all of its trains there.)

 Grand Central covers 48 acre and has 44 platforms, more than any other railroad station in the world.
 Its platforms, all below ground, serve 30 tracks on the upper level and 26 on the lower.
-In total, there are 67 tracks, including a rail yard and sidings; of these, 43 tracks are in use for passenger service, while the remaining two dozen are used to store trains.
+In total, there are 67 tracks, including a rail yard and sidings; of these, 41 tracks are in use for passenger service, while the remaining two dozen are used to store trains.
 (Note: The 24 non-passenger tracks include 11 sidings that are not adjacent to any platform, and 13 tracks that are adjacent to platforms but not used in passenger service.)